rittmananalytics/analytics_engineer_trial/readme.md

 - conformed dimensions
 - types of fact table, and your use of bridge and other fact tables

-4. A Data Studio dashboard accessible through a public URL that answers the question we have posed and “tells a story” about this data."
+4. A Data Studio dashboard accessible through a public URL that answers the question we have posed and “tells a story” about this data.